Masks We Wear: Exhibition

 Rodrigo Hernandez Gomez, Art Teacher, Hyndland Secondary School

 The exhibition was produced by Hyndland Secondary’s Art Department in partnership with the University of Glasgow.
-Ridrigo Hernandez Gomez is the art teacher at Hyndland Secondary School that organised the mask exhibition at ARC.
+Rodrigo Hernandez Gomez is the art teacher at Hyndland Secondary School that organised the mask exhibition at ARC.
 The key person involved from the University was Dr Elisa Segnini, who wrote the book ‘Fragments, Genius and Madness: Masks and Mask-Making in the fin de siecle Imagination.

 Most important of all are the artists, Rodrigo’s art students from S3 to S5 whose work is celebrated at the exhibition.

 ‘I went along to see Masks We Wear on Saturday 30 March at the Spring Fling at ARC – I loved it and couldn’t believe it was the work of school children.
 What a brilliant exhibition – well done to the students and everyone involved.
-I was delighted to meet Rodrigo and today, 1st April, was delighrted to chat to him and Elisa for my Podcast.
+I was delighted to meet Rodrigo and today, 1st April, was delighted to chat to him and Elisa for my Podcast.
 (Pat Byrne, 1 April, 2024)

 The exhibition will stay on until the 6th of April at the ARC Building of the University of Glasgow.
+Returning once again 26 – 30 May, 2025.

 Please provide feedback if you have visited the exhibition.